Is home girl really going to talk about Greek football? Help us.

 Tinos had two tickets to see Panathinaikos vs. Aris at the stadium on Alexandras, and I volunteered to go since his buddies had previous commitments, and he didn’t want to go alone.
 For me, it was the day I realized I owned nothing green and coins could be weapons.
 For him, it was a chance to see a team he loved and recapture a childhood spent attending games with his grandfather.

 I was tricked into believing Aris’ colors were “red and blue,” so I avoided those colors and put on black.
-Of course, I discovered Aris’ colors are black and yellow once inside the stadium, and cursing and slapping Tinos only made him laugh harder about the possibility of me being lynched if Panathinaikos lost.
+Of course, I discovered Aris’ colors are black and yellow once inside the stadium — my friends can be sneaky mo-fos, sometimes — and cursing and slapping Tinos only made him laugh harder about the possibility of me being lynched if Panathinaikos lost.
 At least we weren’t sitting in the G13 cage.

-The most memorable thing about that game was seeing Tinos get both stoked and sentimental about the whole experience — the charm of a crumbling stadium, makeshift carts with burning hot dogs, fans cursing various mothers, the raw mania of G13, seats that made our asses hurt, memories of his grandfather.
+The most memorable thing about that game was seeing Tinos get both stoked and sentimental, whether it was the charm of a crumbling stadium, makeshift carts with burning hot dogs, fans cursing various mothers, the raw mania of G13, seats that made our asses hurt or memories of his grandfather.
 At one point, he got choked up and I with him.

 It may sound ridiculous, but a part of me saw how love for football could spill over to life, and our friendship grew stronger because of it.
 Or maybe we were high on the tireless, infectious energy of G13 singing my favorite PAO song.